Georgina Lynch, M.S.Clinical Assistant Professor

 Member, Washington State Speech-Language Hearing Association

 Member, International Society for Autism Research (INSAR)

 Lynch actively collaborates with the Northwest Autism Center to develop and promote clinical training opportunities for graduate students in Speech and Hearing Sciences through various intervention sites, community clinics, and schools.

 Prior to her work at Washington State University, Georgina Lynch worked as a learning specialist within the public school system, developing special education intervention programs for individuals with autism spectrum disorder ranging in age from preschool to adolescence.

 She developed systems-based trainings for public schools, which included inter-professional teams comprised of SLP’s, OT/PT’s, and special educators.
 In addition to developing programs and group trainings, Lynch provided direct consultation for individuals with severe communication deficits and worked with multi-disciplinary teams to develop alternative treatment plans.

 Lynch has provided presentations at the local and state levels and continues to advocate for individuals with autism spectrum disorder.
-She is actively involved with the local autism advocacy and resource group, The Northwest Autism Center and has served on their education advisory board.
+She is actively involved with the local autism advocacy and resource group, Northwest Autism Center and has served on its education advisory board.